mwvgroup/Broker-Web/docs/source/website_specification.rst

    - Subscribe on slack
    - Alert within website

-5. Guides on how to access data in the cloud
+5. Guides on how to access data in the cloud and instructions on where to go for more information on cloud deployment.
-6. Options throughout the UI to share data via collaborators, both via email and from within the web application.
+6. Options throughout the UI to share data with collaborators, both via email and from within the web application.

 TOM Integration: